preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/drawing-tab-authoring-processes/index.rst

 Adding clickable areas to a drawing
 *************************************
-If you have uploaded a drawing you can place clickable shapes on that drawing, to go to process steps and more.
+If you have uploaded a drawing you can place clickable areas (shapes) on that drawing, to go to process steps and more.

 **Important Note!** To be able to add clickable shapes, the Process Type must contain Freeform.